LIRR Map [MTA Long Island Rail Road Map with Zones & Stops]

 Here are the key points of the LIRR service map:

-• Branch Lines: Displays all major branches, including Babylon, Huntington, Ronkonkoma, Port Washington, Long Beach, Oyster Bay, and Montauk.
+• Branch Lines: Shows all major branches: Babylon, Huntington, Ronkonkoma, Port Washington, Long Beach, Oyster Bay and Montauk.

-• Major Stations: Highlights key stations like Penn Station, Jamaica, Hicksville, Mineola, and Grand Central Terminal.
+• Major Stations: Penn Station, Jamaica, Hicksville, Mineola and Grand Central Terminal

-• Track Layout: Shows the layout of tracks, including local and express tracks, and their connections between different branches.
+• Track Layout: Displays the layout of tracks, tracks, local & express, and connections between branches

-• Fare Zones: Illustrates the division of the LIRR network into fare zones, which impact ticket pricing based on distance from the terminal.
+• Fare Zones: Displays how the LIRR network is divided into fare zones, which influence ticket pricing depending on distance from terminal.

-• Express vs. Local Service: Indicates which trains are express (bypassing some stops) and which are local (stopping at all stations along the route).
+• Express vs. Local Service: Shows whether the trains are express (passing through some stops) or local (stopping at all stations along the route).

-• Connections: Provides details on connections to other transit systems, including subway lines (e.g., 4, 5, 6, 7), Metro-North Railroad, and bus services.
+• Connections: Information on transfer opportunities to other transit systems, including (e.g., 4, 5, 6, 7) subway lines, Metro-North Railroad and bus service.

-• Stations with Multiple Lines: Shows stations where multiple LIRR lines intersect, such as Jamaica and Penn Station.
+• Multiple Line Stations: Displays stations where multiple LIRR lines meet, like Jamaica and Penn Station.

-• Service Areas: Highlights residential and commercial areas served by LIRR trains.
+• Service Area: Show residential and commercial areas served by LIRR trains.

-• Travel Times: Includes estimated travel times between major stations to assist with planning.
+• Travel Times: Provides estimated travel times between major stations as a planning tool.

-• New Developments: Shows any upcoming or recently added lines, such as the new connections to Grand Central Terminal.
+• New Developments: Displays any upcoming or recently added lines — new links to Grand Central Terminal, for example.

-• Service Frequency: Indicates frequency of train services, including peak and off-peak schedules.
+• Service Frequency: includes frequency of train services, peak, off-peak.

-• Operational Details: Includes information on operational aspects like maintenance facilities and service yards.
+• Operating Details: Information on operational features such as maintenance facilities and service yards.

 LIRR Penn Station Map